 You might be a marketing communications department at an MNC with over 100,000 products whose regional teams are wasting a significant amount of time emailing back and forth to find the right images and videos for marketing and PR.

 You might be a sprawling special effects shop or a game studio where you generate gigabytes of rich data every day and work with content that will see rapid changes as the release date of the movie or the game approaches.

 You might be a professional photographer who wants to get to expand her business, deliver a quality client experience and offload photo editing and management tasks to an employee.

-You might be an creative agency who has multiple clients, and who is working on different types of campaigns and projects that involve a regular upload-feedback-tweak cycle.
+You might be a creative agency that has multiple clients, and that is working on different types of campaigns and projects that involve a regular upload-feedback-tweak cycle.

 For businesses like these a DAM solution can be the difference between thriving and dying.